Cumulo-pro/Celestia-monitoring/bridge-monitor/README.md

 ### No Impact on Server Resources

 The monitoring process does not alter the server resources dedicated to the bridge node.
 A simple script is used, which runs periodically via systemd and timers, ensuring that the server's performance is not affected.
+  - Memory: 4.8 MB is low and typical for scripts of this type.
+  - CPU: 1.202 seconds is an acceptable CPU usage for a periodic execution every 6 seconds.

 ### Simple and Quick Implementation